I-Am-Nicholas/metaHumanDB/README.md

   This will install two more command line tools, Protractor itself and Selenium’s webdriver-manager.

-  web driver-manager is necessary to start up the server that Protractor uses to run its tests.
+  webdriver-manager is necessary to start up the server that Protractor uses to run its tests.

 ### Running the End-to-End tests: